nerdgrass/roulade/README.md

 # Roulade v0.0.3
 Roulade is a library to enable React & Redux applications to easily work with GraphQL servers.
+Please note that this library is under heavy development - please pardon the rough edges.

+## Installation
+* `npm install roulade`

 ## API
 ### Wrapper